Filipinos Applying for B1 B2 Tourist Visa to America

 The B1 B2 Tourist Visa has about only a 5% Success Rate.

-Foreign citizen who come from more developed nations, such as China, India, South Korea stand a much better chance.
+A foreign citizen who comes from more developed nations, such as China, India, South Korea stands a much better chance.
 Filipino citizens who wish to visit the United States temporarily must first obtain a visa.
 Those coming to the US as tourists, to visit friends or relatives, for medical treatment or to conduct business, must obtain a visitor’s visa (B1 for business or B2 for pleasure / medical treatment).

 Posted 07/29/2019 Many couples have tried to go the route of obtaining either a (B1 or B2) Visa for Tourism or Visitor to the USA only to get denied, some up to two times.
 Countries such as the Philippines which is considered a developing third world nation routinely have a 5% or less success rate with this versus filing an I-129F Petition for Alien Fiance(e) which offers your loved one the K1 Fiance(e) Visa at a near 100% success rate.

-Person planning to enter the United States for different purposes, such as study, temporary employment, crew service, journalism, religious work, marriage, must apply for a different category of visa.
-Person who want to remain in the United States indefinitely or plan to seek employment cannot be classified as visitors.
+A person planning to enter the United States for different purposes, such as study, temporary employment, crew service, journalism, religious work, marriage, must apply for a different category of visa.
+A person who wants to remain in the United States indefinitely or plan to seek employment cannot be classified as visitors.

 Filipino Citizens face some very tough USCIS requirements for B1 / B2 Visas.